- Contact us and opening hours

 Speech and Language Therapy

-We have a speech and language therapist based within our hospital sites in Northampton and Daventry who can provide sessions for people if required.
+We have a Speech & Language Therapist (SaLT) based within our hospital sites in Northampton and Daventry who can provide sessions for people if required.

 The methods used are likely to vary depending on your needs but may involve moderating pitch, intonation, resonance, and articulation as well as non-verbal aspects such as posture and breathing.